Labour Market Mobility

 Do immigrants have equal rights and opportunities to access jobs and improve their skills?

-As with the majority of areas of integration, no significant reforms have been observed in the labour market over the last five years (2014 - 2019) in 33 of the 52 MIPEX countries.
+As with the majority of areas of integration, no significant reforms have been observed in the labour market over the last five years in 33 of the 56 MIPEX countries.
+The MIPEX 56 average score did not change between 2014 and 2019.
 16 countries invested in reforms which facilitate labour market integration .
 Major improvements emerged in Central and Eastern Europe.
 Some of these reforms are linked to EU law (e.g. Greece, Hungary and Latvia) as they catch up on providing basic support and access to information for immigrant workers and entrepreneurs.
-Only Argentina, Australia and Denmark have undermined their support for immigrant workers.
+Only Argentina, Australia, Denmark and Saudi Arabia have undermined their support for immigrant workers.

 Access to labour market

 - Not all foreign residents with the right to work have full, equal access to the labour market.
-Only 8 of 52 MIPEX countries grant immediate labour market access to all categories of legal resident, while 33 countries delay full access for labour or family migrants.
-11 countries deny immediate labour market access for newcomers on temporary permits.
+Only 8 of 56 MIPEX countries grant immediate labour market access to all categories of legal residents, while 33 countries delay full access for labour or family migrants.
+15 countries deny immediate labour market access for newcomers on temporary permits.

 - Labour market access is most favourable in the US, Canada and Latin America.
 In contrast, the obstacles are greatest in Asian countries where - with the exception of China, Israel and Japan - newcomers cannot access work as easily or as quickly as national citizens.

-- Access to self-employment is equal for newcomers in most MIPEX countries (31), with limiting conditions imposed in 15 other countries.
-In very few countries (France, Russia, Latvia, Romania, Slovakia and Turkey), certain sectors and activities are reserved solely for national citizens.
+- Access to self-employment is equal for newcomers in most MIPEX countries (32), with limiting conditions imposed in 15 other countries.
+In nine countries (France, Latvia, Jordan, Romania, Russia, Saudi Arabia, Slovakia, Turkey and the UAE), certain (or most of) sectors and activities are reserved solely for national citizens .

 Access to general support

-- Recognition procedures for skills and foreign qualifications differ significantly around the world, with equal access granted in 32 MIPEX countries.
-12 countries have different procedures for migrants and nationals, with greater fees and requirements for documents.
-8 countries have ad hoc or no procedures for the recognition of titles for certain nationalities or fields of study (Argentina, Greece, France, Hungary, Poland, Ireland, Russia and Switzerland).
+- Recognition procedures for skills and foreign qualifications differ significantly around the world, with equal access granted in 34 MIPEX countries.
+13 countries have different procedures for migrants and nationals, with greater fees and requirements for documents.
+9 countries have ad hoc or no procedures for the recognition of titles for certain nationalities or fields of study (Argentina, Greece, France, Hungary, Poland, Ireland, Russia, Saudi Arabia and Switzerland).

 - Targeted support is a major area of weakness in most countries.
 Rarely are general services able to address the specific needs of the foreign-trained or very low-educated, or of migrant women and youth.